Quick Summary of Izetta: The Last Witch Episode 3

 The Germanians, stymied thus far by Eylstadt’s artillery, sent another wave of bombers with orders to destroy the artillery’s spotters.
 The young soldier looked up at the approaching planes and despaired.
 Then he saw something he could not explain: ancient lances began piercing the planes that then began falling from the sky.
 Izetta had arrived on the field.
 The soldiers, seeing her destroy their foe’s air-cover, rallied.
 As she engaged the tanks, she found that unlike the planes, her weapons (swords this time) could not penetrate their armor.
 So, she flipped them using her magic.
 The infantry, however, was easy prey for the swords.
 And yet, there were so many of them, and Izetta, as powerful as she was, was not bullet-proof.

 Hans Obermayer asked Finé if she understood what was happening on the battlefield, because he did not understand what he was seeing.
 The Princess immediately concluded Izetta was at work.
 She ordered her troops to support the witch.
 Their coordinated efforts — Izetta’s offensive capabilities and the troops’ cover-fire, turned the tide.
 Izetta returned to the Princess’ side, contrite and convinced that Finé would be angry with her.
 Instead, the Princess embraced her and said how glad she was that her friend was still alive.
 The troops, caught up in the emotion of their victory and the apparent return of the legendary white witch, broke into song, led by the young soldier.
-The Archduke, hearing that Finé was with the white witch, seemed to realize that his time was done.
+The Archduke, when he heard that Finé had joined with the white witch, realized Finé had the tools she needed to lead.
 He passed away.

 I love how the Master Sergeant gave the young solider a shot of strong alcohol.
 That’s just the thing I’d expect someone in that position to do.
 As he said, it’s important not to burn out just waiting, otherwise, when the time comes to fight, you’ll be too exhausted.